rwth-iat/rte_opcua_example/README.md

 ![iFBSpro Screenshot](doc/ifbspro-screenshot-functionchart.png "iFBSpro screenshot showing the example functionchart")

-The example functionchart contains three input ports (In1Bool, In2Int, In3String) from different types They are connected to an output port (Out1Bool, Out2Int, Out3String) of the corresponding type each.
+The example functionchart contains three input ports (In1Bool, In2Int, In3String) from different types.
+They are connected to an output port (Out1Bool, Out2Int, Out3String) of the corresponding type each.
 The fb connections are contained in the ExampleFunctionchart.
 The idea of the demo library is to change the generic transformation of fb functioncharts as shown in the next two screenshots.